Katherine Klug, Texas

 Anita Dahnke (Co-Chair)

-Marketing and Promotion are crucial to the growth and health of any industry, but particularly an industry such as the goat industry where few resources are available compared to those provided to other species of livestock in the United States.
+Marketing activities are crucial to the growth and health of any industry, but particularly an industry such as the goat industry where few resources are available compared to those provided to other species of livestock in the United States.
 AGF actively searches for additional value-added marketing opportunities and refers calls requesting access to goat-related products to our appropriate member association for provision of the opportunity to their members.

 - The AGF Marketing Committee works to develop an integrated marketing/transportation availability to goat producers in order to provide an economical path to product supply.

 - The committee works to increase consumer awareness of locally grown goat products whether fiber, dairy, or meat and services such as pack goats, targeted grazing, and vegetation improvement.
 It is critical for the industry to grow its position in retail and its market share as a source of healthy, versatile, easy and flavorful options for consumers.